HCS Score

 Tether is everywhere in crypto.

 Every exchange lists it.
 Every trader uses it.
-It's the most traded digital asset in the world by volume — bigger than Bitcoin on most days.
+It is the most traded digital asset in the world by volume, bigger than Bitcoin on most days.
 For Muslim investors, that makes this question especially important.

 Is USDT actually halal?
 Or is its popularity masking a serious Sharia compliance problem?

 Tether fails the CoinStudy HCS Sharia red-line screening.
-Three red lines are triggered, which results in an automatic Haram classification.
+Three red lines are triggered, resulting in an automatic Haram classification.
 No further scoring is possible.

 The core problem is not what USDT does on the surface.
-It's how it is backed and financially maintained behind the scenes.
+It is how it is backed and financially maintained behind the scenes.

-Tether is a stablecoin — a digital asset designed to maintain a price as close to 1 US Dollar as possible.
-Unlike Bitcoin or Ethereum, which fluctuate in value, USDT is built to stay stable.
+Tether is a stablecoin, which is a digital asset designed to maintain a price as close to one US Dollar as possible.
+Unlike Bitcoin or Ethereum which fluctuate in value, USDT is built to stay stable.

 That stability is what made it so popular.
 People use it for crypto trading, payments, remittances, moving funds between exchanges, and managing liquidity without exposure to crypto volatility.